benkulcsar/penguify/README.md

 **Illustrate Hacker News with penguins** 🐧

-🚧 This is a work in progress. 🚧
+🌇 **The party is over**: the free image generation model in the Gemini API has been discontinued.

 Penguified Hacker News can be found [here](https://benkulcsar.github.io/penguify.html).